 I very definitely have chronic fatigue that ebbs and flows, but I now know the many origins of my ginormous constellation of disabling issues and symptoms and fatigue – and it is not the very real CFS/ME/SEID or “Chronic Fatigue Syndrome” in my case.
 So what all are they?
 Settle in…

 And our ligaments and tendons suffer innumerable micro-tears that never show on scans, but leave us in fantastic amounts of pain and fatigue – from normal every day activities even, depending on the stage of one’s EDS.
 Yes, I ran around once upon a time as a child – I even ran on the cross-country team in high school for a while, but no surprise, I always placed in the last three, no matter how much extra training I undertook.

 I remember having to literally remind myself consciously to breathe even in the daytime during the height of my “storm” in 2012.
 Sleep was elusive at best from so much pain, and I would even injure in my sleep if I moved “wrong” while so lax.
 (Many build “nests” of pillows and blankets to keep their bodies properly positioned to avoid injury.)

 Toss in the very commonly comorbid MCAD of any form (either the more rare but very real Mastocytosis or the much less rare but poorly recognized Mast Cell Activation Syndrome or MCAS when Masto is ruled out) and you’ll have plenty of bouts of show-stopping fatigue from the effects of so many mast cell mediators on our systems.

 I know, because I will be semi-conscious, but unable to breathe faster or deeper and can literally fall asleep on the floor or street during the worst episodes.
 (And have.
 I now think this is what’s happening in some who “can’t hold their liquor”, and another reason I no longer drink – a common mast cell trigger too.)

 MCAD also lends to insomnia from hyperadrenergia (raciness, fast thought and speech) which I’m increasingly (albeit unscientifically) convinced is driven by the mast cells lining our hypothalamus as per Dr. Theoharides in several papers and talks.
 The hypothalamus drives the adrenal glands, and every patient I’ve met generally exhibits fast thought, speech and strong drive – when they are not too drugged, POTSy or in a “masto coma”.

 This insomnia of course lends to additional cumulative chronic fatigue, and the constant hyperadrenergia often lends to adrenal fatigue ultimately where people crash long and hard and and up seeing an endocrinologist for help recovering.
 (Lack of sleep further lends to MCAD, completing the viscous circle and cycle, alas.)

 Biomechanically (i.e. pushing, pulling, stretching, tearing issues) from flaccid veins, weak valves and stretchy bladders lending to poor circulation and hypovolemia (peeing out more than you take in which lends to low blood volume) and saggy hind brains lending to “corking” if not outright Chiari Malformation adding to some dysautonomia we also find all too common and as described in The Revised Driscoll Theory.

 Many speak of the POTS “dropsies” from either elevating too quickly, or just mildly exerting themselves while flaring or weak.
 (Officially termed “syncope” – fainting – and “pre-syncope” – near fainting and dizzyness.)
-Many of us benefit from improved electrolyte balance, especially potassium and sodium along with increased fluid intake and even IV saline solutions in many cases to restore blood volume.
+Many of us benefit from improved electrolyte balance in conjunction with magnesium, especially potassium and sodium along with increased fluid intake and even IV saline solutions in many cases to restore blood volume.